 Evaluate the performance of your company

-You can use EVA metric to compare your business performance to other competitors or industry averages.
+You can use the EVA metric to compare your business performance to competitors or industry averages.

-If rising capital is crucial to the success of your venture you should double check the feasibility of your plan.
-Leveraged companies tend to grow faster, but they also are under greater risk of bankruptcy.
+If raising capital is crucial to the success of your venture, you should double-check the feasibility of your plan.
+Leveraged companies tend to grow faster but are at greater risk of bankruptcy.

-The good business plan should consider the financing cost and make sure that future margin and profits will cover it.
+A good business plan should consider the financing cost and ensure that future margins and profits will cover it.

 How to calculate Economic Value Added?